nqlp/CV.html/README.md

 # CV

-I am learning about HTML.
+I am learning about HTML and CSS.

 ## TODO: